When To Service a Pool Cleaner

 Pool cleaners can take a real beating in your pool.
 For one, most cleaners have a lot of moving parts.
-Components like wheels, brushes, foot pads, diaphragms, belts, and gears tend to wear out at a faster rate than other pool cleaner parts.
-If any of of your pool cleaner parts wear out, it's important to replace them before they impact cleaning performance.
-Thoroughly inspect your pool cleaner at least once per week to make sure the components still look good and are performing as expected.
+Components like wheels, brushes, foot pads, diaphragms, belts, and gears tend to wear out faster than other pool cleaner parts.
+If any of your pool cleaner parts wear out, it's important to replace them before they impact cleaning performance.
+Thoroughly inspect your pool cleaner at least once per week to ensure the components still look good and are performing as expected.

-No matter whether you’re the “do it yourself” type or not, you can always bring your pool cleaner to Leslie’s to have us replace those parts for you.
+No matter whether you’re the “do it yourself” type or not, you can always bring your pool cleaner to Leslie’s and let us replace those parts for you.
 You’ll never pay a single penny for labor or diagnostics on pool equipment repairs at Leslie’s.
 The only thing you pay for are the parts — we’ll take care of the rest.

 Reduced Cleaning Performance

 So what are you waiting for?
 Stop by your local Leslie’s store today, and have them take a look at your pool cleaner.
-We also offer many other free in-store services, including pool pump and motor repairs, and our famous 10-point free in-store water test.
+We also offer many other free in-store services, including pool pump and motor repairs, and our famous 10-point AccuBlue® water test.